USEPA/CMAQ/DOCS/Release_Notes/detailed_halogen_and_DMS_chemistry.md

 ## Significance and Impact

-**>>COMMENT<<** I think the "V" in "ppbV" should be capitalized.
-Also, I cannot figure out how to make Greek mu in Markdown.
-TLS 25 Jun 2019

 **Initial implementation**

 Model sensitivity runs were completed with CB6r3 (without detailed halogen and DMS chemistry) and CB6r3m (with detailed halogen and DMS chemistry) over the Northern Hemisphere for three months in 2015 (October-December).
-It reduces ozone by 3-15 ppbV (Figure 1) and increases sulfur dioxide by 20-160 pptV (Figure 2) and sulfate by 0.1-0.8 ug m<sup>-3</sup> (Figure 3) over much of the sea water.
+It reduces ozone by 3-15&nbsp;ppbV (Figure 1) and increases sulfur dioxide by 20-160&nbsp;pptV (Figure 2) and sulfate by 0.1-0.8 &#956;g&nbsp;m<sup>&#8209;3</sup> (Figure 3) over much of the sea water.
 It reduces ozone and increases sulfate over land by much smaller margins than over sea water.

 **Revised implementation**

-**>>COMMENT<<** Please confirm that I correctly clarified the sentence where I added "Without including halogen chemistry."
-It is unclear, as originally written.
-I also removed "performance" and replaced it with "bias"; double-check that this is the correct statistical terminology.
-TLS 25 Jun 2019

 Model sensitivity runs were completed with the existing and revised CB6r3m over the Northern Hemisphere for a winter (January 2016) and a summer month (August 2016).
-Over the sea water, the revised halogen chemistry increases wintertime monthly mean ozone by up to 4.0 ppbV and summertime ozone by up to 6.0 ppbV.
-Over the U.S., the revised halogen chemistry increases wintertime ozone by <1.5 ppbV and summertime ozone by <0.5 ppbV.
+Over the sea water, the revised halogen chemistry increases wintertime monthly mean ozone by up to 4.0&nbsp;ppbV and summertime ozone by up to 6.0&nbsp;ppbV.
+Over the U.S., the revised halogen chemistry increases wintertime ozone by <1.5&nbsp;ppbV and summertime ozone by <0.5&nbsp;ppbV.
 Without including halogen chemistry, CMAQv5.3 underestimates wintertime ozone and overestimates summertime ozone.
 The revised halogen chemistry increases ozone over the U.S., which contributes to the improvement of wintertime model bias without substantially affecting the summertime bias.

-The revised halogen chemistry minimally changes both wintertime and summertime sulfate in some locations (<0.13 ug m<sup>-3</sup>).
+The revised halogen chemistry minimally changes both wintertime and summertime sulfate in some locations (<0.13&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>).
 However, the impacts over the U.S. are small.

-**>>COMMENT<<** The figure captions sometimes align under the figure, and sometimes they seem to wrap.
-Needs to be fixed.
-TLS 25 Jun 2019

 ![Ozone](ozone_impact.jpg)
 Figure 1: Impact of halogen chemistry on ozone (three-month average).